-Hens' eggs that don't have the red lion mark should be cooked until both the white and yolk are solid.
+Hens' eggs that do not have the red lion mark should be cooked until both the white and yolk are solid.
 So should duck, goose or quail eggs.

-Avoid raw eggs, including uncooked cake mixture, homemade ice creams, homemade mayonnaise, or desserts that contain uncooked egg that you can't confirm are red lion stamped.
+Avoid raw eggs, including uncooked cake mixture, homemade ice creams, homemade mayonnaise, or desserts that contain uncooked egg that you cannot confirm are red lion stamped.

-Children under 5 years old shouldn't have rice drinks as a substitute for breast milk or infant formula (or cows' milk after 1 year old) as they may contain too much arsenic.
+Children under 5 years old should not have rice drinks as a substitute for breast milk or infant formula (or cows' milk after 1 year old) as they may contain too much arsenic.

 Arsenic is found naturally in the environment and can find its way into our food and water.

-Rice tends to take up more arsenic than other grains, but this doesn't mean that you or your baby can't eat rice.
+Rice tends to take up more arsenic than other grains, but this does not mean that you or your baby cannot eat rice.

 In the EU, there are maximum levels of inorganic arsenic allowed in rice and rice products, and even stricter levels are set for foods intended for young children.